*Updated December 2022

 If “Education is the most powerful weapon which you can use to change the world” as advanced by Nelson Mandela, Project WET’s first aim is to raise awareness at all ages, all around the world.

 In 2018, Project WET partnered with the Rural Education and Economic Development Society (REEDS) to work on water education in Pakistan, where over 64% of the population do not have access to uncontaminated water, according to the Pakistan@100 Shaping the Future’s World Bank report of 2019.

 In the context of the spread of Coronavirus (COVID-19), the educational action of Project WET is more than ever necessary to fight against its propagation through preventive gestures such as hand washing.

-Last month’s issue: SDG 12, Responsible consumption and production
+Last month’s issue: SDG 12, responsible consumption and production

 Last month’s issue focuses on SDG 12 and demonstrates how corporations can become more sustainable in their production by embracing novel technology.
-You can download the full report here.

 The Company of the Future Is Sustainable.
 As the Harvard Business Review once put it: There’s no alternative to sustainable development.